-Seasoning your griddle well will protect the steel top from unwanted moisture, which can cause rust/corrosion.
+Seasoning your griddle well will protect the steel top from unwanted moisture, which can cause corrosion.

 What Is Seasoning?

-When you season a griddle, your aim is to produce a hard, protective layer that is bonded to the griddle's steel surface.
+Seasoning is done to produce a hard, protective layer that is bonded to the griddle's steel surface.

 You achieve this by burning off the organic compound in cooking oil.